research vessel on Lake Tahoe

 Sunrise over the Yolo Bypass, 1 January 2022.
 Photo: L. Gerhart/UC Davis

-Thus, field trips will help scholars build the intellectual foundation in interdisciplinary science needed to understand the ecological and evolutionary effects of rapid environmental change in diverse ecosystems and landscapes, and how natural systems, human communities, and equity are interconnected.
+Thus, field trips will help scholars build the intellectual foundation in interdisciplinary science needed to understand the ecological and evolutionary effects of rapid environmental change in diverse ecosystems and landscapes, and how natural systems, human communities, and working landscapes are interconnected.